MoonBlvd/brianyao_hugo/content/project/lstm.md

 date = "2016-04-27"

 # Project title.
-title = "RGBD SLAM"
+title = "Human Activity Recognition based on Recurrent Neural Network"

 # Project summary to display on homepage.
-summary = "A simultaneous localization and mapping (SLAM) project using RGB-D data from a Microsoft Kinect."
+summary = "This project proposes a promising human activity recognition approach based on long-short term memory (LSTM) method using the smartphone inertial sensor data."

 # Optional image to display on homepage (relative to `static/img/` folder).
-image_preview = "publications/rgbd-slam.png"
+image_preview = "publications/lstm-structure.png"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`